 Electric Resistance: Definition, Formula, and Key Examples

 The main reason for resistance is the collision between electrons and atoms inside a substance.
 When an electric current passes through a conductor, the free electrons collide with the atoms and ions of that substance.
 This collision slows down the speed of electrons and opposes the flow of electricity.
 This opposition appears in the form of resistance.
-Due to this opposition, electrical energy in the circuit is converted into heat energy, which heats the circuit.
+Due to this opposition, electrical energy in the circuit is converted into heat energy.

 \(I = \frac{V}{R}\)